H4nsie/EnphaseEnvoy/README.md

 Installation and setup
 ----------------------
-Note: User credentials are required for the Envoy.
+Note: User credentials for the Envoy are required.
 In most cases is the username **envoy** and the password are the last 6 digits of the serialnumber of the Envoy.
 (When you start the plugin without entering credentials in the parameters, you can find this serial in your Domoticz log.)

 Follow the Domoticz guide on [Using Python Plugins](https://www.domoticz.com/wiki/Using_Python_plugins).
 Check limitations on the bottom of the page.

-Login to a shell, go to the domoticz plugin directory and clone this repository (with https, requires no git account):
+Login to a shell, go to the domoticz plugin directory and clone this repository:
 ```bash
 cd domoticz/plugins
 git clone https://github.com/H4nsie/EnphaseEnvoy.git